-The history and desire for a church began in 1943 when a group of fishermen and others living on the beaches asked Rev. Philip H. Ralph, a 72 year old retired Congregational minister visiting St. Petersburg during the winters, to help start a church in the area.
+The history and desire for a church began in 1943 when a group of believers, fishermen and others living on the beaches asked Rev. Philip H. Ralph, a 72 year old retired Congregational minister visiting St. Petersburg during the winters, to help start a church in the area.

 Rev. Ralph located the Fishermen’s Union Hall on Sunshine Beach, just south of John’s Pass, which is now a part of Treasure Island.
 The small building loaned to this group of people held the first church service in February of 1944 with 20 adults and 20 children.
 Attendance grew and talk of officially organizing a church was discussed along with questions of where to build a church.

 Fundraising began in the midst of war and tough financial times.
 Donations of $161.35 from two ladies who made “thank offerings” to give for relatives spared in the war began the fund for finding a place on the beaches to build a church.
 When their story was told in church, Rev. Ralph received two separate donations of $100.
 With $361.35 as a down payment, two sand lots were purchased midway between the Fishermen’s Union Hall and Redington Beach in an area called Mitchell Beach.

 On June 25, 1944, The Church by the Sea was officially organized.
 A covenant was signed by fifty-four charter members and became associated with the Congregational Christian Community Church.
 A groundbreaking ceremony was held on the lots with representatives of ten denominations turning shovelfuls of dirt.